Loading...

 Definition

-Lightweight, high-performance date/time handling for the fpx preprocessor This module provides a compact datetime type and essential operations used primarily for expanding the standard predefined macros:
+Lightweight, high-performance date/time handling for the fpx preprocessor This module provides a compact datetime type and essential operations used primarily for expanding the standard predefined macros.

 Features: